fairsilas/South-China-Sea-Game/README.md

   - The communal stash could be used to make crucial decisions.
 Players may vote on alliances with other pirate organizations, fortifying strongholds, or choosing new targets for raids.
 A portion of the communal stash might be allocated to negotiating alliances, diplomacy, and defense.

 - **Strategic Investments:**
-  - Players can use their accumulated wealth to invest in improving the organization's infrastructure, upgrading ships, and strengthening their position within the pirate hierarchy.
+  - Players can use their accumulated wealth to invest in improving weapons or items for trade, and can upgrade their ship to carry more cargo.

 In South China Pirates, the communal stash is not just a treasure chest; it's the lifeblood of the pirate organization.
 Players must strive to accumulate wealth, follow the rules, and work together to become legendary pirates and dominate the leaderboard.